manasvi28ap/Verilog-Basics/docs/Half_Adder.md

 ## OBJECTIVE
 To design and verify Half adder using Verilog HDL

+## THEORY

+Half Adder is a simple Combinational Circuit which uses single bit binary inputs A and B to produce outputs Sum = A XOR B and Carry = A AND B.

+It has no carry-in from a previous stage.

+--

 ## TRUTH TABLE
 | A | B | Sum | Carry |
 |---|---|-----|-------|